 Cumulative effects on the landscape character will be assessed in the Landscape Character Areas (LCAs) that have theoretical visibility of the Proposed Development with particular emphasis on the LCA in which the proposed turbines will be located.
+Cumulative landscape effects are included in LCA Assessment Tables in Appendix 12-2 and summarised in the LVIA Chapter of the EIAR.

-Table 1-10 below taken from Cumulative Impact of Wind Turbines on Landscape and Visual Amenity (Carmarthenshire County Council, 2013) will be used to assign a current status of the LCAs (in a Do-Nothing Scenario) and whether the addition of the proposed turbines will change the status of any of the LCAs.
+Error!
+Reference source not found. below taken from Cumulative Impact of Wind Turbines on Landscape and Visual Amenity (Carmarthenshire County Council, 2013) will be used to assign a current status of the LCAs (in a Do-Nothing Scenario) and whether the addition of the proposed turbines will change the status of any of the LCAs.